The faces that come into our homes from the cobbles of Coronation Street six times a week had a life before the Street.

 The actress joined the cast as Eva Price in 2011, but prior to that she had lost a huge amount of weight and at her heaviest was a size 22 and weighed 15 stone.

-She admitted to Best magazine in 2017 she keeps the photo of when she was larger with her at all times to remind her of how far she's come.
+She admitted in 2017 she keeps the photo of when she was larger with her at all times to remind her of how far she's come.

 Lucy Fallon - aka Bethany Platt - arrived on the cobbles with mum Sarah in 2015.
 She's since had some pretty hard-hitting storylines including her grooming at the hands of Nathan Curtis (Chris Harper).